 Professional Learning is our answer.

-The Center for Professional Learning (CPL) is rooted in the belief that teaching is both art and science.
-Improving teaching requires the engagement of people and processes across a system.
-Good teaching is based on research and evidence, reflection, and collaboration.
-It requires creating the environment for innovation that fosters work-embedded problem-solving.
+The Center for Professional Learning (CPL) is rooted in sustainable learning principles, including the belief that we can get further together than we can alone.
+Improving teaching and increasing quality holistic learning outcomes for every learner requires the engagement of people and processes across a system.
+Good teaching is based on research and evidence, practice, and reflection.
+It requires creating environments that enable and sustain innovation and collaboration.
+Conditions that support well-being, cultivated through responsive leadership and policymaking grounded in ethics of care, are also essential.
+Collectively, these practices enable life-long learning and foster belonging within education ecosystems.

 Professional Learning is effective only when managed sustainably.